 What modern vehicles need today is basically huge cranking power and deep cycle performance.
-While most of the batteries on the market are strong in only one of these features, DieHard Advanced Gold series have them both!
+While most of the batteries on the market are strong in only one of these features, DieHard Platinum AGM series have them both!

-It is believed by the experts that DieHard is one of the best car batteries nowadays.
+It is believed by the experts that DieHard is one of the best car batteries nowadays on the market.

 Their initial goal was to make a battery that will outlive the vehicle they are used in.
 Well, we can not confirm that but we encourage you to give them a try.

-The impressive power and performance of the DieHard 38188 Advanced Gold AGM Battery come from the Flat – Plate AGM Design providing probably the best power-per-pound offered on the market.
+The impressive power and performance of the DieHard Platinum AGM Battery come from the Stamped Grid Design providing probably the best power-per-pound offered on the market.

-The improved technology offers 20 times more vibration resistance which in the long term prolongs the lifespan of the battery for more than two times (compared to the conventional lead-acid batteries).
+The improved technology offers much higher vibration resistance which in the long term prolongs the lifespan of the battery more than two times (compared to the conventional lead-acid batteries).

-And not only that but a revolutionary Electronic Suspension System within the battery helps in absorbing the electrolytes which extend the battery’s life even more.
+A revolutionary vibration resistance system help in absorbing the electrolytes which extend the battery’s life even more.

-All in all, the DieHard 38188 Advanced Gold AGM Battery is one of the most reliable batteries today with a long lifespan and impressive 775 CCA suitable to be used even in the coldest regions and days.
+All in all, the DieHard Platinum AGM Battery is one of the most reliable batteries today with a long lifespan and impressive 850 CCA suitable to be used even in the coldest regions and days.

 - Made in the U.S.A